Arizona Governor Helped Make State 'Wild West' For Driverless Cars

 The newspaper highlighted the fact that metro Phoenix was one of three places in the country that people could hail a ride in a self-driving Volvo from Uber (with human co-pilot) and that there were enough of them around the city that "their bulky rooftop sensors are now a common sight."

-In 2016, Uber's self-driving cars were also made available to rider's in Pittsburgh, Pa. where regulatory barriers are also minimal.
+In 2016, Uber's self-driving cars were made available to riders in Pittsburgh, Pa., where regulatory barriers are also minimal.

 But some safety advocacy groups have been less enthusiastic.